13 Wild Moments From the History of the Academy Awards (VIDEO)

 2017: “In Memoriam” segment shows (the alive) Jan Chapman

-The 2017 Oscars’ “In Memoriam” segment showed a photo of Australian producer Jan Chapman instead of the late costume designer Janet Patterson, a friend of hers.
+The 2017 Oscars’ “In Memoriam” segment (featuring a performance by Sara Bareilles) showed a photo of Australian producer Jan Chapman instead of the late costume designer Janet Patterson, a friend of hers.
 Chapman later told Variety she was “alive and well” and “devastated” about the Academy’s mix-up.

 2017: La La Land is erroneously named Best Picture